cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/_index.md

 ### Trigger

-Triggers determine what event to listen to execute the actions described in a recipe.
+Triggers determine what event to listen to and execute the actions described in a recipe.
 Triggers can be set off in real time when an event occurs in the Cobalt platform (ie. when a finding is published) or other apps (ie. Jira ticket is updated), at a specific time, or at a scheduled interval.